 We currently calculate an earnings rate for each Fund on a quarterly basis.
 These returns can be positive, negative or zero.
-If we declare a negative earnings rate for any Fund in which you have invested, we will reduce your account balance.
-Currently we allocate investment earnings to your account quarterly.

 We calculate each Fund's returns using a methodology determined by us from time to time which takes into account (without limitation):